digitalfabrik/integreat-app/docs/02-technology-stack.md

 To use the test cms, just set the new cms domain by typing `window.localStorage.setItem('api-url', 'https://cms-test.integreat-app.de')` in the console of your web browser and reloading the page.
+This is not required when testing locally on localhost since the test cms is used as default here.

 ## Linting
 * The linter for JavaScript is [eslint](http://eslint.org/)